Cameron-Savage123/Cameron-Savage123/README.md

 -**Situation**: This task focused on developing workplace professionalism, ethics, and behaviour suitable for modern IT environments.

--**Task**: I was required to demonstrate understanding of workplace conduct, communication protocols, and respect for diversity.
+-**Task**: I was required to demonstrate understanding of workplace conduct and communication protocols.

 -**Action**: I reviewed workplace scenarios covering punctuality, teamwork, and communication etiquette.
 I also reflected on how professionalism contributes to a positive and inclusive environment.

 -**Result**: I received 80/100.
-While I performed well, feedback suggested I could improve in providing more specific examples of conflict resolution and workplace adaptability.
+While I performed well, I could improve my knowledge of conflict resolution and workplace adaptability.
 This reflection encouraged me to continue refining my soft skills alongside technical abilities.